divan/expvarmon/README.md

 Notation is dot-separated, for example: **memstats.Alloc** for .MemStats.Alloc field.
 Quick link to runtime.MemStats documentation: http://golang.org/pkg/runtime/#MemStats

-Expvar allows to export only basic types - structs, ints, floats, bools and strings.
+Expvar allows to export only basic types - structs, ints, floats, arrays (int or float), bools and strings.
+For arrays, average will be calculated.
 Ints are used for sparklines, and displayed as is.
 But you can specify modifier to make sure it will be rendered properly.

 Vars are specified as a comma-separated list of var identifiers with (optional) modifiers.